Ceramic to Metal Brazing and Sealing Techniques:

 Thermo-metallurgical bonding is a chemical reaction through oxidation of a metal and sintering together with all the metal oxides.

-IJ Research offers the following four different processes of metallization.
+STC Material Solutions offers the following four different processes of metallization.
 These techniques are primarily designed for ceramics but can be compatible with glasses as well.

 1. UHT Metallization: Primarily for sapphire, translucent alumina and 99.5 % and up Al2O3.